3 Days in Valencia, Spain: The Perfect First-Time Itinerary

 In addition, there are lots of children’s playgrounds and dog parks scattered throughout Turia Gardens.
 The most impressive park has a Gulliver’s Travels theme; there’s a gigantic model of Gulliver, sprawled on his back.
 Children can climb over his face, hair and limbs, using slides and climbing ropes.
 Even as an adult I wanted to clamber all over it!

-If you’re looking for an evening activity, why not watch a live flamenco show at the Palosanto Flamenco Theatre?
+Or why not watch a live flamenco show at the Palosanto Flamenco Theatre?
 I have seen several flamenco shows before and am always so impressed by the passion, intensity and agility of the dancers.
 The guitarists and singers are incredibly talented too.

 On your final day in Valencia, I’ve got some options for you:

 There’s much more to see in the Old Town; you could join an organised tour like the Historical Walking Tour or Essentials and World Heritages Sites Walking Tour or explore independently.
-If you want to plan your own route, I suggest visiting Banys de l’Almirall, a stunning Islamic style bath house built in 1320 (Free entry).

 If you love history and exquisite paintings, don’t miss San Nicolás chapel (Sant Nicolau de Bari i Sant Pere Màrtir), known as the ‘Sistine Chapel of Valencia’.
 You’ll be blown away by the beauty of this atmospheric church (€11 entry, including an excellent audio guide).
 You can climb the mediaeval city gate Serrans/Serranos Gate (Torres de Serranos), built between 1392 and 1398, for great views over the city.

 Once you’re there, you can rent a bike to explore this freshwater lagoon and rice fields, visit Playa Lago Saler beach or take a boat ride on the tranquil waters.
 Have lunch at one of the traditional restaurants overlooking the lagoon, where you can try “arròs a banda” (rice cooked in fish broth) or “all i pebre” (eels stewed in garlic and paprika sauce).
-When you’re ready to return to Valencia, catch the #24 or #25 from ‘Embarcador de l’Albufera II‘ bus stop.
-If you’d like to visit the Natural Park but don’t feel confident navigating the public buses by yourself, this guided tour organised by Valencia & Go could be a great solution!

 If Albufera doesn’t interest you, you could book one of the most popular excursions from Valencia, a half-day trip to Caves of San José.
 You can take a boat ride along Europe’s longest navigable underground river, admiring the stalactites, stalagmites, and UNESCO-listed cave paintings.
 Your ticket includes the boat ride, entrance ticket, a guided tour and roundtrip transportation from Valencia.

-Check out these different accommodation options, suitable for different budgets and preferences:
+Here are some well-reviewed accommodation options, suitable for different budgets and preferences:

 • Kora Lluna ($) – Casual hotel near the beach in Poblats Marítims, offering simple comfort steps from seaside promenades and Mediterranean cafés.